pola-rs/polars-web/www/posts/expressions-are-amazing.md

   <summary><b>Why so many `with_columns` statements?</b></summary>

 You might wonder why we've added three `.with_columns` statements in sequence.
 That's because at the time of writing this blogpost the columns need to exist before using expression inside a `.with_columns`-call.
 The `char` and `timestamp` column exist before the first `with_columns()`-call.
 But since `ts_diff` and `char_diff` get created inside the first `.with_columns`, you need to call a new `.with_columns` again to use these columns.

+Typically want to cluster as many expressions as possible in a single `with_columns`-statement, because every expression is executed on a separate thread.
+If you use `.with_column` sequentially you risk that the optimiser cannot recognize that the command may be run in parallel.

 </details>